Bovey Valley Woods

 Trees, plants and fungi

 In Bovey Valley Woods you will find swathes of wild flowers, including primroses in spring and pink foxgloves in summer.
-Over 36 notable species of weird and wonderful lichens cling to the trees in the woods.
+Over 36 notable species of weird and wonderful lichens cling to the trees in the woods, a feature typical of temperate rainforest.
 Look out for the little silvery-green pixie cup, the apricot-centred jam tart, and the aptly-named string of sausages lichen.

 Habitats